Ryan Neal out for Seahawks vs. Chiefs, Kenneth Walker III expected to play

 Notes

-- While Woods will miss a second straight game, Carroll said the expectation is he’ll return for the Jets game, saying Woods “has a really good chance (of playing) next week.’’
+- While Woods will miss a second straight game, Carroll said the expectation is he’ll return for the Jets game, saying Woods “has a really good chance [of playing] next week.’’

-- Carroll indicated Daviyon Nixon, who the Seahawks signed this week to add depth on the DL with Woods out another week and Bryan Mone out for the season with an ACL injury suffered against the 49ers, has a chance to play Saturday.
-Carroll said Nixon impressed in practice Wednesday, saying “he flashed pretty good for the first time out there.’’
-The 6-3, 305-pounder was a fifth-round pick of Carolina in 2021 out of Iowa and had six tackles in seven games for the Panthers this year before being released on Dec.
+- Carroll indicated Daviyon Nixon, whom the Seahawks signed this week to add depth on the DL with Woods out another week and Bryan Mone out for the season with an ACL injury suffered against the 49ers, has a chance to play Saturday.
+Carroll said Nixon impressed in practice Wednesday, saying, “He flashed pretty good for the first time out there.’’
+The 6-3, 305-pounder was a fifth-round pick of Carolina in 2021 out of Iowa and had six tackles in seven games for the Panthers this year before being released Dec.
 13.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.